thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-31-Azure-OpenAI-Deployment-with-terraform.markdown

 * **User Prompt**: What the user types.
 * **Assistant's response**: This is the model's generated output.

 Take, for example keeping up a conversation.
-In every call your application makes to the API, it needs to be provided with the whole conversation history.
+Every call your application makes to the API, it needs to be provided with the whole conversation history.

 ### Implications
 * **Scalability**: Requests can be routed to any instance without concern about state.
-* **Resiliency**: Instances can be scaled up or down, replaced or rerouted without effecting the conversation flow.
+* **Resiliency**: Instances can be scaled up or down, replaced or rerouted without affecting the conversation flow.

 ## Regional Azure OpenAI Resource
-When you create an Azure OpenAI resource, it is bound to one Azure region; for example East US and West Europe.
+When you create an Azure OpenAI resource, it is bound to one Azure region, for example, East US and West Europe.
 This implies:
-* The Service endpoint that you interact with is regional.
+* The <span class="highlight">Service endpoint</span> that you interact with is regional.
 * **Data Residency**: Data is processed and stored within that region.

 ### Terraform example